 |Wheelchair sports||Ignored multiple requests never to call again, even after I rang them back and spoke to a manager about removing my name from their lists.|

-Take the hint that I won't donate to anything that gets my details listed in someone's system because of what Blind welfare has done.
+Take the hint that I won't donate to anything that gets my details listed in someone's system because of these kind of things.

 Unless you can substantially discount the line rental, then don't bother me.
 I can't stand complex deals (i.e. varying prices based on the number or type of calls made), and lock-in contracts (the sorts of things used to tie you into poor deals, because they can't offer you anything that'd make you want to keep using them of your own accord).
 I make few calls per month, rarely call long distance or mobile phones, and I've never made international calls.
 And I don't want yet another thing that charges a fee each month whether or not you use it (like most mobile phone deals).
 What I use has to be pay as you go, and reasonably priced (that instantly precludes just about every mobile phone deal).